MahmoudHegazi/super_taskboard/README.md

 # What is that
+(Added one of top Translation methods in php)

 (The meaning of Dynamic Bootstrap5/PHP/ES6/CSS3/MVC/AJAX/HTML5/MYSQL/PDO/OOP) you need to learn how to use this app to get a good final result but you just can use default and check out the options and unlimted features.